-Many conventional beauty products contain hidden (or not so hidden) harmful ingredients and many are also super-expensive.
+Many conventional beauty products contain hidden (or not so hidden) harmful ingredients and many are also super expensive.
+I started making DIY beauty products at home years ago for these reasons, and now… I’m addicted!

 To my surprise, this recipe works incredibly well and is very inexpensive and simple to make.